shouting

 Spanish

-Word shout is considered uncommon in modern English.
+Word shouting is considered rare in modern English.

 It appears most frequently in fiction texts and less often in other writings.